Copyright FAQ- Web

 - Find images that have been licensed or labeled for reuse.
 You can use Google Advanced Image Search, filtering the results by “usage rights.”
 (For example, retrieving images that can be shared for non-commercial purposes only.)

 - You can also use Creative Commons Search to find a number of online sources for reusable, shareable images, video, and music.

 - Use images created by the U.S. government.
 Many (although not all) are in the public domain.

-The photo site Flickr and Wikimedia Commons also can be sources for images designated for reuse.
+The photo site Flickr and the media file repository Wikimedia Commons also can be sources for images designated for reuse.
 (Many of the images used to illustrate Wikipedia articles are derived from media found in Wikimedia Commons.)
 Rather than being in the public domain, many of these works are designated with a Creative Commons license, which lets you know how the work can be reused.

 The database ARTstor also offers has more than 500,000 digital art images that can be used for noncommercial and scholarly, non-profit educational use.